DataDog/integrations-core/docs/dev/new_check_howto.md

   * *object*
 * `defval`: default value for the parameter; can be empty (optional).

-`list` and `object` variables will span over multiple lines and have special rules.
+`list` and `object` variables span over multiple lines and have special rules.

-* In a `list`, individual elements are not documented with the @param specification
+* In a `list`, individual elements are not documented with the `@param` specification
-* In an `object` individual elements are documented.
-You can though ignore documentation of individual elements if you consider the object is "simple enough", in that case do not document any individual element.
+* In an `object` you can choose to either document elements individually with the `@param` specification or to have a common top-level description following the specification of the object itself.

 #### Optional parameters

 An optional parameter must be commented by default.
-Before every line the parameter spans on, simply add `# ` (note the space) with the same indentation as the @param specification.
+Before every line the parameter spans on, add `# ` (note the space) with the same indentation as the `@param` specification.

 #### Block comments